Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 — combining filtration efficiency, structural durability, and operational reliability into a single engineered component.

-Selecting the right sintered filter is critical for maintaining stable filtration performance, pressure resistance, and long service life in demanding industrial environments.
+Selecting the right sintered filter is critical for maintaining stable filtration performance, pressure resistance,

 The ideal filter depends on several key operating conditions.